Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 ---
-title: "Hardest Challenge"
+title: "Greatest Challenge"
 metaTitle: "This is the title tag of this page"
 metaDescription: "This is the meta description"
 ---

 There are many long-running tasks that I have performed over my the entirety of my life, many of which during my ultramarathon.
-It could be from: [learning how to communicate well](../accomplishments/a_thecommunicator), to [re-learning mathematics](../accomplishments/b_machinelearning), or even my journey as an athlete.
+They range from: [learning how to communicate well](../accomplishments/a_thecommunicator), to [re-learning mathematics](../accomplishments/b_machinelearning), or even my journey as high performing athlete.

 One task stands above them all as the most difficult to perform.
 It comes in the shape of breaking an existing habit.
-As you might have already been able to tell, I have _very_ strong routines, so my habits are strongly set.
+As you might have already been able to tell, I have _very_ strong routines.
+Meaning my habits are strongly set.

 If you had asked me what my hardest challenge was, 7 years ago, I might have answered, giving up https://reddit.com.
-Reddit was engraved into my daily life, such that I would always be checking it if I had downtime.
-I needed constant stimulation and Reddit solved that for me.
-However, I did not like the headspace that it put me in, so I decided to quit cold turkey.
-I soon realized that I did not really use the internet for much other than using Reddit.
-So I had a bit of an empty pit that Reddit left behind.
-Breaking muscle memory of constantly checking to see if people said interesting things, is really tough, but not as tough as the thing that I struggled the most to accomplish.
+Reddit was engraved into my daily life, such that it would need to be checked at any moment of downtime.
+There was a need for constant stimulation, and Reddit solved that for me.
+However, I did not like the head-space that the constant need to be stimulated put me in.
+Therefore, quiting cold turkey seemed like a good choice.
+After that, I soon realized that was the only reason I browsed the internet, was to use Reddit.
+Meaning there was an empty pit that Reddit left behind.
+There has not been one specific replacement for Reddit, somehow life went on and I found better things to work on.
+Breaking the muscle memory of constantly checking to see if people said interesting things, was really tough.
+Not as tough as the thing that I struggled the most to accomplish.

-**Getting enough sleep** is the current hardest challenge I have had to overcome.
-The years of me trying to become the best version of myself required me to pick up a new mindset, outlook on life, and habits.
-This turned me into a tightly wound machine that was capable of accomplishing many things.
-Unfortunately, this can also lead to problems of another sort, not being able to wind down.
+**Getting enough sleep** is the current hardest challenge I have yet to overcome.
+The years of trying to become Alex 2.0, required me to pick up a new mindset, outlook on life, and various habits.
+This turned me into a tightly wound machine that was capable of accomplishing many great things.
+Unfortunately, this can also lead to problems of not being able to wind down.

-Working out and busting my butt, honestly is the easiest part of the day.
-To this day, I still do not know where my endless internal drive is sourced.
-I do know that have no trouble running myself into the ground, getting back up and doing it again.
-I would fill my days to the brim with character building activities.
-Then would wonder why I am having such a hard time falling to sleep.
+Driving myself into the ground and asking for more is, honestly, the easiest part of the day.
+Even after countless reflections, I still do not know what is sourcing my endless internal drive forward.
+I would fill my days to the brim with character building activities, with very few chances to relax.
+Then would wonder, "why I am having such a hard time falling to sleep?"

-Well, I eventually figured out what my problem was, and it only took me up until the time of writing this to figure it out.
+Well, I eventually figured out what my problem was, and it only took me up until the time of writing this to figure it out (and I am still working at it).

 # How it started

-In the very beginning of my athletic journey, I wanted to be good at road cycling.
-Well, the biggest problem about road cycling, is that you have to share the road with fast moving, instant death machines.
-To prolong my life, the safest workaround that I could think of was to perform the activity in the early hours of the morning.
-The idea was, it is hard to get hit by a car if everybody is still sleeping.
-This worked out well, for the most part, traffic was almost non-existent, however it was also dark.
-This meant that I had to be tricked out in lighting gear to see and to be seen.
+In the very beginning of my athletic journey, I strove to be good at road cycling.
+Well, the biggest problem about road cycling, is that you have to share the road with fast moving, instant human-mutilating machines.
+To prolong my life, the safest workaround that was to perform the activity in the early hours of the morning.
+The idea was it is hard to get hit by a car if everybody driving a car is still sleeping.
+This worked out well for the most part, traffic was almost non-existent, however it was also dark.
+This meant that I had to be tricked out in lighting gear in order to see and to be seen.

-Another big problem is when it started to get colder.
-I learned early on, that I was not going to let the weather stop me from getting my ride in.
+Another big problem about riding the dark is when autumn and winter roll around.
+I learned early on that most weather was not going to stop me from getting a ride in.
+If it was raining, then I got soaked.
+When the temperature dropped below freezing, then more gear got put on.
 As you might have guessed, the sun keep things warm, and when It's not up it gets _really_ cold.
-It gets to the level of cold where you have to wrap your feet, that already have two socks, in aluminium foil to avoid loosing heat.
+The level of cold gets to where there is a need to wrap your feet (that already have two socks) in aluminium foil to avoid loosing heat.
+The only thing that would bring a halt to cycling would be snow/ice or fog.
+Though you may not know it, fog is terrible.
+It shows up around this part of the states around mid-autumn.
+Where the ground is still warm from yesterday, but the are is significantly cooler.
+Not to mention, visibility non-existent (have you tried driving in fog at night?), but everything gets wet.
+At the time, I had a rim-braking bike, which would cause my stopping distance to drastically increase.
+Plus, I wear glasses so that makes it even worse.
+Anytime anybody says that Fall or Winter is their favorite season, automatically tells me their hobbies are not all-season, winter based, or they like staying warm indoors. _The cold season can spare me the pleasure of its company._ `/rant`

 Anyways, the point that I am trying to get at, is that I had to wake up early for this to happen.
 I would get up at 4:30 and be out the door by 5:00 to hit the roads.
 I would continue to keep this habit well beyond when I switch athletic